 Dedicated Graphics Card

 Dedicated Graphics Card is what the name means.
-It is a dedicated piece of Graphics Card which won’t be using the memory, RAM and other peripherals of your computer but it does the trick quite awesomely.
+It is a dedicated piece of Graphics Card that won’t be using the memory, RAM, and other peripherals of your computer but it does the trick quite awesomely.
 It comes with its own built-in video memory, RAM.
 It won’t be slowing down your computer.
 It will be worth every penny if you are a hardcore gamer or a professional graphics designer.
+We suggest you know how to do a GPU stress test.

 - Video BIOS: It is what the name suggests, the Basic Input /Output System for the video chipset of the Graphics card.
 What every BIOS does, in general, is that it helps the hardware to get started and provides a medium for interfacing with other required hardware.
 Here in case of Video BIOS, it does the same thing and in the meantime for meeting the requirements for a medium for interfacing in has some built-in function.